TITLE 6 PRIMARY AND SECONDARY EDUCATION

 assessment shall be conducted.

-options for participation of English language learners in the New Mexico
+of English language learners in the New Mexico standards-based assessment

-language arts, including all subtests therein.
+language proficiency assessment (ELPA), administered only to English learners.
 In all other content areas of the system of

 assessments, the student shall participate in the Spanish-language version of